Along With the Gods: The Two PushLaunch Tasks

 When switching back to the insider preview build, I noticed that we now have a pushlaunch task inside the MMP-C enrollment

-Does that mean we are going to have a new button in Intune?
-As shown below, are we going to get a button to initialize a Microsoft Management Platform -Cloud sync?
-I guess so!
+Does this mean we will get a new button in Intune?
+As shown below, maybe a nice new button to initialize a Microsoft Management Platform -Cloud sync would show up?

 4. The flow